Relax, play, and explore

 Wanapum Dam Turbine Park

 This picnic area has shaded tables and an irrigated lawn.
 The Wanapum Dam and fish bypass can be viewed from this location.
-Recent upgrades included: additional picnic tables, interpretive signage/kiosks and trail, restroom, turbine interpretive elements, improvements to access road and parking area.
+Other features include interpretive signage/kiosks and trail, restroom, turbine interpretive element and a parking area.

 Wanapum Heritage Center